Testing Center Hours

 - Candidates must present documents as required by the specific exam in question.

 - Candidates must present a photo ID and any additional identification required by the specific exam at the time of check-in.
 Candidates are responsible for knowing what identification is required for their specific exam.
 If a candidate's appearance has significantly altered since the photo on the ID was taken, the candidate may be required to provide a second form of photo ID.

 - No personal belongings are permitted in the test room.
 Lockers with combination locks are provided in the waiting area for examinee use. candidates will be provided with a locker number upon check in.
 Candidates are responsible for removing personal belongings after an exam is completed.

 Calculators or other resources such as scratch paper are determined by the requirements for a given exam.
 As a general rule, calculators which are capable of sending or receiving wireless signals are not permitted.
+Candidates should be prepared to allow Testing Center staff to inspect calculators for potential attempts to violate academic integrity policies.
 Please refer to the test owner or your professor for additional information.